john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 good for desktop too.
 Kill 2 birds with 1 stone.

-I don't advocate an absolute need to stop the presses and switch to mobile-first, or responsive design.[^1] You can start with PageSpeed's report.
+I don't advocate an absolute need to stop the presses and switch to mobile-first, or responsive design.
+I believe you should separately investigate and adopt them if they fit your needs and resources.
+On the extreme, a tailored experience on every device is best.
+But it’s understandable to be too overwhelmed to consider these, and seek the most user experience bang for your buck.
+You can start with PageSpeed's report.

 ### Why This Is Important